philwilson.org

 I’m worried about github going away.

 Specifically I’m worried about it going away because so many people I actually know use it.
-Of course, github reminds me of this every time I log in because its social network features that allow you to follow people as well as projects has a constantly updating stream of activity from those people and projects; something that, as far as I know, Sourceforge and Google Code have never allowed you to do.
+Of course, github reminds me of this every time I log in because the social network features that allow you to follow people, as well as projects, has a constantly updating stream of their activity; something that, as far as I know, Sourceforge and Google Code have never allowed you to do.
 For me, this changes the dynamic of a hosted version control system quite drastically, because you’re suddenly being shown, very clearly, all the changes your friends are making, and how much they’re investing in this system.

 What I really want to know is – where else are they hosting their code?
 I mean, this is the kind of thing a distributed version control system makes easy, right?
-But as far as I know, none of these people are hosting their code themselves so if github went away I’d have no way of not only keeping track of what’s going on but of accessing their code at all.
+But as far as I know, none of these people are hosting their code themselves so that if github went away I’d have no way of keeping track of what’s going on nor of accessing their code at all.

-This never seemed to be an obvious concern before on places like sourceforge, or rather, one that was much more localised to “me and the projects I’m interested in”.
-By spreading that to my network it somehow seems like a much more important problem.
+This kind of thing never seemed like an obvious concern on the centralised code-hosting services, and if it was then it was localised to “me and the projects I’m interested in”.
+By spreading that more obviously to my network it seems like a much more important problem.

 The argument you are making seems akin to suggesting that a hammer is scary because someday it might break and then you would have to go back to using a rock to drive nails.
 The ease of keeping track of my friends, and projects, activity and making minor contributions to open source projects using github would be hard to live without.
 However, much of the information displayed by github is embedded in the repos.
 The information that is not in the repos, by and large, provides the most value when utilized in the present, or very near future.
 (The activity of your social network, for instance.)
 Those things combined seem to reduce the systemic risks of github’s potential disappearance.
 Even if it disappeared tomorrow most of the value it provided will have already been internalized into the developer repos of the projects that have used it.